mkeresty/w3og/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-from the cloned directory, open 3 terminal windows.
+From the cloned directory, open 3 terminal windows.

 In the first terminal, launch ganache:
    ```sh